GSE Systems – Consenus Indicates Potential 68.3% Upside

-GSE Systems with ticker code (GVP) have now 1 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The target price ranges between 1.75 and 1.75 calculating the mean target price we have 1.75.
-With the stocks previous close at 1.04 this indicates there is a potential upside of 68.3%.
-There is a 50 day moving average of 1.06 while the 200 day moving average is 1.34.
-The market cap for the company is $20m.
-Company Website: http://www.gses.com
+GSE Systems with ticker code (GVP) have now 1 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The target price ranges between 1.75 and 1.75 and has a mean target at 1.75.
+Now with the previous closing price of 1.04 this would indicate that there is a potential upside of 68.3%.
+The 50 day moving average now sits at 1.05 and the 200 day moving average is 1.32.
+The market cap for the company is $21m.
+Visit the company website at: http://www.gses.com

 GSE Systems provides simulation, training, and engineering solutions to the power and process industries in the United States, Asia, Europe, and internationally.
 It operates through two segments, Performance Improvement Solutions and Nuclear Industry Training and Consulting.
 The Performance Improvement Solutions segment provides various simulation products, engineering services, and operation training systems for the nuclear, fossil fuel power generation, and process industries.
 The Nuclear Industry Training and Consulting segment offers instructors, procedure writers, project managers, work management specialists, and planners and training material developers for the nuclear power industry.
 The company markets its products and services through a network of direct sales staff, agents and representatives, and strategic alliance partners.
 GSE Systems was founded in 1994 and is headquartered in Sykesville, Maryland.